 Above is a photo of the WAR DOG MEMORIAL, a full life-sized statue made of bronze and on the island of Guam in the South Pacific.
 This is in honour of our war dogs.
 Fourteen dogs were killed

 in action and many other perished from exhaustion, anemia from hookworm, tropical illnesses, heat stroke and accidents. . .All of which are buried in Guam in what is now known as the first war dog

 memorial (Created by former 1st Lt.
 William W. Putney, who was the Veterinarian for the military dogs on Guam.)
-The Statue "ALWAYS FAITHFUL" was
+The Statue "ALWAYS FAITHFUL" was created by Susan Bahary.

 Kennel club standards describe Doberman Pinschers as dogs of medium-large size with a square build and short coat.
 They are compactly built and athletic with endurance and

 swiftness.
 The Doberman Pinscher should have a proud, watchful, determined, and obedient temperament.
 The dog was originally intended as a guard dog, so males should have

 a masculine, muscular, noble appearance.
 Females are thinner, but should not be spindly.

 Size and proportions

 The Doberman is a dog of medium large size.
 Although the breed standards vary among kennel and breed clubs, according to the FCI standard the dog typically stands between

 27 in),65 centimetres (26 in) being ideal.
 The Doberman has a square frame: its length should equal its height to the withers, and the length of its head, neck and legs should be in

 proportion to its body.
-European lines, particularly those from the former Yugoslavia and former Soviet Union, tend to be larger than
+European lines, particularly those from the former Yugoslavia and former Soviet Union, tend to be larger than those in North America.